RiskyN/C-basic/Readme.md

-updateed in progress.... will upload file soon
+work in progress.... will upload file soon